stlartworks/stlartworks.github.io/apply.md

 mega-cta-button-text: Questions?
 mega-cta-button-text-url: 'mailto:program.manager@stlartworks.org'
 ---
-St. Louis ArtWorks invites young creatives (ages 14-19) in the St. Louis area to apply a paid apprenticeships in the arts year-round.
+St. Louis ArtWorks invites young creatives (ages 14-19) in the St. Louis area to apply for a paid apprenticeships in the arts year-round.

 Youth interested in working for St. Louis ArtWorks must: